 Use full-fat milk.
 We aren’t using milk mawa, aka khoya; hence full-fat milk will be ideal.
 Above all, milk is our base ingredient and adds to the total volume of the outcome.

 Paneer is our star ingredient.
-Shredded paneer will bind milk & other ingredients together.
-Shred your cottage cheese before using.
+We are using shredded paneer because it will bind milk & other ingredients together.

 Chopped almonds or cashews or even red or black raisins can go into this paneer halwa.
-Use any of them as per your taste profile.
+Use either or all as per your taste profile.

 Boiling milk & adding shredded paneer is crucial.
 Add paneer only after the first boil of the milk.
 Remember, we do not have to boil the milk till it is half or until it thickens.
 Both paneer & milk powder will absorb the moisture & make the mixture dry.